CKeibel/DRL_Reward_Is_Enough/README.md

-# MNIST_DQN
+# Deep Reinforcement Learning - Reward Is Enough
-Inspired by Reward is enough.
+Inspired by [Reward is enough paper](https://www.sciencedirect.com/science/article/pii/S0004370221000862).
 In this repository, I will apply DRL algorithms to other AI fields.